KQM-git/TCL/docs/characters/geo/noelle.md

 **Notes**

-* C4 shares ICD with Noelle's elemental skill damage.
+* C4 shares ICD with Noelle's Elemental Skill damage.
 * The damage from **To Be Cleaned** is calculated using Noelle’s current attack at the moment the shield breaks.

 </TabItem>